jentery/engl425/index.md

 The [Student Services website](https://www.uvic.ca/studentaffairs/departments/student-services/index.php) lists several policies that you might want to know about and may make your life at UVic safer and easier.
 Only some of them are directly related to this course, but all of them are still important.

+(Language for this policy was drawn from the work of Richard Pickard at UVic.)

 # Prompts

 Here are the four prompts for this course.
 Please note that each prompt has two options for a response.
 You should select *one* of the two options.